 As disclosed in its most recent earning report for Q1 2020, Apple products’ profit margin is at a healthy 34.2%.
 To maintain or expand on that margin, it has to be able to command its premium price and brand.
 And that means quality above all other considerations.

 Now, if your business model isn’t predicated on making money from the hardware devices themselves, but on the software and services in your ecosystem, moving away from China might make sense.
 That’s why Xiaomi and Samsung both make smartphones and, more importantly, sell smartphones in India locally.
-They barely make a hair of profit from the devices, thus lowering the production cost while selling to a lower spending economy to grow a user base, while trading off quality makes some business sense.
+They barely make a hair of profit from the devices, thus lowering the production cost by trading off quality while selling to a lower spending economy to grow a user base makes some business sense.

 Xiaomi and Samsung aren’t alone.
 Except for Apple, pretty much all smartphone makers are deploying the cheap-device-plus-ecosystem business model in one fashion or another.
 Jury is out on whether moving supply chains to lower cost economies like India, Vietnam, and Thailand will help with this strategy.
 I have my doubts.
 Until a country has a large and quickly growing middle class, consumers of cheap smartphones won’t spend much on apps, ads, or services.
 (India’s middle class is only around 20% the size of China’s.)